Definitive Guide to Electric Car Batteries

 - Tesla is rumored to be producing their Li-ion batteries at $125/kWh

 Installation costs cover the labor and equipment required to install the new battery.
 From a labor perspective, the work can take 3-5 hours.
 Altogether, the installation cost can run from $1,000 to $5,000.
+(All prices are estimates based on 2019 prices.
+Your costs may vary.)

 After your old battery is removed from the vehicle, it usually enters a second life.
-Despite having less storage capacity, the battery can still serve a purpose.
+Despite having less storage capacity, the battery can still serve a useful purpose.
 Old batteries are used in applications that are not nearly as taxing as powering a vehicle.
 For instance, a battery may be used for stationary storage to support your local utility company’s electric grid.

-Afterlife of EV Batteries
+Afterlife of Electric Car Batteries